PelionIoT/pelion-ready-example/README.md

 ```
 - [Optional] Change connectivity interface.
 By default uses Ethernet.
 See lines [xxx].
 - [Optional] Change the filesystem and/or the block device for storage.
 By default uses FAT filesystem over SD card.
 See lines [xxx].
-- Create a [bootloader binary](TBD) according to addresses specified in `mbed_app.json` to match storage configuration and add to the new application.
+- Create a [bootloader binary](TBD) according to addresses specified in `mbed_app.json`.
+The booloader has to use the same storage configuration specified in the application.

 ### Known issues